Cancer Misdiagnosis Attorneys

 A cancerous lesion is missed in the biopsy procedure

-Failure to refer a patient to a specialists for further testing
+Failure to refer a patient to a specialist for further testing

 Misclassification as to type or mis-graded as to aggressiveness